 If you think you might want to go walking on lava rocks at this Hawaii national park, you’ll definitely want sturdy shoes that will protect your feet.

-My son and I wore athletic shoes and they were pretty good for the limited amount of hiking/walking we did.
-Next time, I’ll bring hiking shoes so I’ll feel more confident with the longer hikes.
+My son and I wore athletic shoes, and they were pretty good for the limited amount of hiking/walking we did.
+Next time, I’ll bring kids hiking shoes so I’ll feel more confident with the longer hikes.
 The ground is really uneven.
 Check my top pick HERE.

 If you forget warm layers, just head into the Volcano House store to buy a souvenir sweatshirt or long-sleeved t-shirt.

 If you’re heading to Hawaii Volcanoes National Park in winter, prepare for rain.

 We packed foldable rainjackets in our suitcase, and they were such a help during our trip!
 They aren’t too warm, so they are great for layering in Hawaii.
 Check the latest prices on this rain gear HERE.

 You will definitely want some sort of sun hat when walking around Hawaii Volcanoes National Park with kids.
 Most areas don’t have a lot of shade, and you can easily burn your face, ears, and shoulders without a good sunhat.